Yeah, this is a hiking website, but you’ve gotta eat too, right? Ever heard of a culinary trail? Think of it as a trail you hike with your face.

 Scroll for details

-A chicken trail challenge, last organized in 2019 by Main Street Brookville, Inc. in which participants could have a passport stamped to be entered in a drawing, has not taken place the last few years.
-As 2023 approaches with prime chicken-eating season just around the corner, we’ve made our own updates to help keep our favorite culinary trail alive.
+A chicken trail challenge, last organized in 2019 by Main Street Brookville, Inc. in which participants could have a passport stamped to be entered in a drawing, has not occurred in the last several years.
+With no word of the challenge being revived, we’ve made our own updates to this culinary trail to help keep our favorite Southeastern Indiana delicacy alive.

 There were also some restaurants we felt were overlooked in the latest challenge and listed them under “Butch’s Extended Trail.”
 This extended trail began as a simple list of locations, but we’re working to expand our content (and waistlines) on these can’t-miss destinations.